2023 programme

 Exploring Medical Care – driving change, a new digital platform led and managed by the Royal College of Physicians (RCP) - a global multi-disciplinary and collaborative resource for sharing and showcasing new and innovative practices, to enable continuous improvement in the delivery of healthcare and patient outcomes.

-Sonia Mackenzie, Improvement programme Manager, Royal College of Physicians and Dr Daniel Smith, Editor in Chief of Medical Care – driving change
+Dr Andrew Rochford, Improvement Clinical Director, Royal College of Physicians and Dr Daniel Smith, Editor in Chief of Medical Care – driving change

 Medication prescribing pitfalls